santismo/Logic-Pro-11-Chord-time-detect-Automation/README.md

 Z, go to position

 - Remember to setup chord track automation to hotkey combo of your choosing after download and instal.

+- NEW: CLOCKS version, if you dont want to change your clock view settings.

 Also, I found some interesting chord meta event data numeric 103, which turns normal midi regions into midi chord regions dragable to chord track.
 Don't know how to exploit it though... 🤷‍♂️